fdeblasio/pokeemerald-expansion/README.md

     - Pokémon from Mirage Island will have their Hidden Ability.
 In addition, their met location will be Mirage Island instead of Route 130
 - Sealed Chamber still needs to be completed to open the Regi areas, but it's solved by simply reading the braille at the back of the inner room
     - The door to Sealed Chamber and the Regis' inner rooms are now automatically open
-- Tickets for islands where Latios, Latias, Deoxys, Lugia, Ho-Oh, and Mew reside are given after beating the Elite Four
+- Tickets for islands where Regigigas, Thundurus, and Giratina reside are given after beating the Elite Four
-    - Latios and Latias no longer roam and instead both show up on Southern Island
     - The Birth Island puzzle is much simpler
     - Navel Rock is slightly easier to navigate
 - SS Tidal trainers can be rebattled every trip